Knowing what foods are best for your African Pygmy pet hedgehog and which can cause harm is essential.

 Hedgehogs can eat most types of meat.
 Here are a few guidelines of what to avoid:

 – Never feed a hedgehog raw meat, no matter if it is even chicken.

 – Meat should be cooked without seasoning, using any method other than frying.

-– Crickets, silkworms or mealworms are the best types of insects for pet hedgehogs
+– Crickets, silkworms, or mealworms are pet hedgehogs’ best types of insects.

 – Ensure that the insects are farm-raised.
 You can find these types of insects at pet stores.

-– Never feed your hedgehog insects from your garden or from a bait shop.
+– Never feed them insects from your garden or a bait shop.
 These insects can contain poisonous insecticides and chemicals.

-Baby food makes an excellent treat for hedgehogs because they contained already-prepared and easy to digest fruits, vegetables, and meats.
+Baby food is an excellent treat for hedgehogs because they contain already-prepared and easy-to-digest ingredients.

-According to the breeders at Hedgehog Headquarters, Gerber Stage 2 baby foods, especially Meat in Gravy flavor, is a favorite of many hedgehogs.
-They warn against feeding your pet hedgehog any baby food labeled above Stage 2, because of the added sugar content and other ingredients.
+They warn against feeding your pet hedgehog any baby food labeled above Stage 2 because of the added sugar content and other ingredients.